ian-whitestone/ian-whitestone.github.io/_posts/2021-01-11-zappa-serverless-docker.md

 docker build -t lambda-docker-flask:latest .
 ```

-The first line is the only other nuance involve with Zappa Docker deployments.
+The first line is the only other nuance involved with Zappa Docker deployments.
 The Zappa handler relies on a Python settings file which gets automatically generated in the traditional zip-based deployments.
 The `zappa save-python-settings-file` command generates this exact same file and saves it to `zappa_settings.py` in your working directory.
 When you then run your `docker build` command, this file will get copied in along with the rest of your application code.

 ### Testing locally